ksassnowski/laravel-shareable-models-docs/README.md

 // object(User)#1 (0) {}
 ```

-And you're ready to go.
+The hash in the url gets resolved automatically by the provided `shared` middleware.
+You can then accessed the shared model via the `shareable` property of the link.

 Here's a more complete example:

 ```php
 <?php